 - No more than ★48 can be taken at the junior (100) level. ★42 junior level is required in the program.
 As a result, ★6 is the total 100-level allowable from all of the following combined: ★3 Fine Arts, ★3 Social Sciences, ★6 Humanities and the Approved Program Electives.
-See Faculty Common Requirements for courses that meet Fine Arts, Humanities and Social Science basic requirements. - Students with greater than ★24 transfer credit will take NS 200-level or higher (excluding NS 200). - 3.
-The SOC 315 prerequisite (SOC 210) has been waived. - 4.
-REN R 299 is normally taken in the spring between second and third year. - 5.
-See Degrees Offered for program planning and structure details..
+See Faculty Common Requirements for courses that meet Fine Arts, Humanities and Social Science basic requirements. - Students with greater than ★24 transfer credit will take NS 200-level or higher (excluding NS 200). - The SOC 315 prerequisite (SOC 210) has been waived. - 4.
+REN R 299 is normally taken in the spring between second and third year.